MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-files.md

 > [!NOTE]

->  Sysprep the virtual hard disk before adding it to the VMM library [Learn more](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep-process-overview).
+>  Sysprep the virtual hard disk and then add it to the VMM library [Learn more](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep-process-overview).

 ## Copy files to the share in the VMM console